Special Educational Needs

 How will my child be included in activities outside the classroom?

-- Teachers will differentiate the outdoor curriculum to allow children to participate as far as they are able.
+• Teachers adapt the outdoor curriculum to allow children to participate as far as they are able.

 How accessible is the school environment?